learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 Control groups and namespaces are low-level primitives.

-With time developers created more and more layers of abstractions to make it easier to control those kernel features.
+With time, developers created more and more layers of abstractions to make it easier to control those kernel features.

 One of the first abstractions was LXC, but the real deal was Docker that was released in 2013.